MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

 1. Complete steps 1-6 in the Confirm access to storage account task for the ContosoPublic VM.

-   ‎After a short wait, you receive a New-PSDrive : Access is denied error.
+   After a short wait, you receive a New-PSDrive : Access is denied error.
 Access is denied because the ContosoPublic VM is deployed in the Public subnet.
 The Public subnet does not have a service endpoint enabled for Azure Storage.
 The storage account only allows network access from the Private subnet, not the Public subnet.

 1. Confirm that the public VM does have outbound connectivity to the internet from a command prompt: